Arsenal 1-0 Leicester City

 Foul by Demarai Gray (Leicester City).

 Attempt blocked.
 Shinji Okazaki (Leicester City) right footed shot from the right side of the six yard box is blocked.
-Assisted by Riyad Mahrez with a cross.
+Assisted by Riyad Mahrez.

 Booking